-C. Connectivity of Open Space.
+C. Connectivity of Conservation Space.

-At least 50 percent of the proposed open space shall be in a contiguous tract or easement.
-The open space should adjoin any neighboring areas of open space outside the project area, and/or other protected areas such as protected forests or wildlife areas.
+At least 50 percent of the proposed Conservation Space shall be in a contiguous tract or easement.
+The Conservation Space should adjoin any neighboring areas of Conservation Space

-D. Permitted Uses of Open Space and Natural Space.
+D. Permitted Uses of Conservation Space.

-Provided they conform to the divisions of open space and natural space in the Chatham County Conservation Subdivision Guidelines, uses of Open Space and Natural Space may include the following:
+Provided it includes the required divisions of open space and natural space and otherwise conforms with the Chatham County Conservation Subdivision Guidelines, uses of Conservation Space may include the following: